NU-Academics/Dissertation-MerrittL/README.md

 # Dissertation-MerrittL
-Efficient Deepfake Detection in Low-Resolution Images Using Tabular Feature Engineering and Ensemble Learning
+Low-Resolution Deepfake Detection with Tabular Features and Ensembles